-We’ve seen organizations end up hiring farmers instead of the hunter salespeople they need, neglect to validate their candidates claims of beating quotas—and end up hiring people whose skills limited to selling an inflated version of their abilities, and fail to ask the key behavioural questions that reveal the true profile of a candidate.
+We’ve seen organizations end up hiring farmers instead of the hunter salespeople they need, neglect to validate their candidates claims of beating quotas—and end up hiring people whose skills are limited to selling an inflated version of their abilities, or fail to ask the key behavioural questions that reveal the true profile of a candidate.

 At the early stages of growth, organizations need someone who can effectively sell a vision—who can go to the market and evangelize a product to people who have never heard of it.
 While that ability may come naturally to the founder of a product or service, it needs to be carefully screened for during the hiring process.

 Hiring is a complicated process that takes time—you have to balance the need to thoroughly evaluate candidates and determine their fit, with the time constraints that affect all professionals, including your candidates, hiring managers, and teams.
 A lengthy, drawn-out interview process will turn off top candidates and waste you and your team’s time.
 In a candidate’s market, top sales talent has a lot of options for their careers.
 Keep in mind that if they’re open to your opportunity, they are open to others, and are likely having conversations with your competitors.

 As a general rule, we recommend that you aim for three interviews or fewer—a screening interview (make this a phone call), an evaluation interview, and a hiring interview.
 And when you find a candidate you like, move quickly.
 If you let a few weeks go by between steps in your process, or between an interview and an offer, you run the risk of losing that candidate to another opportunity.